lucasonazes/bankApp/README.md

-# Banking application in C for financial management.
+# Banking application in java for financial management.